 Winter storm warning issued for Coconino County

-The National Weather Service in Flagstaff has issued a winter storm warning for Coconino County starting at 2:02 p.m.
+The National Weather Service has issued a winter storm warning for Coconino County starting at 1:39 p.m.
 Feb.
-1. The warning expires at 3 a.m.
+8. The warning expires at 11 p.m.
 Feb.
-2.

-Heavy snow is expected above 7,000 feet.
-Expected are total snow accumulations of 7 to 14 inches above 7,000 feet, with 1 to 4 inches possible down to 6,000 feet.
-Winds gusting as high as 50 mph also are expected.

-Areas expected to be impacted are above 7,000 feet ― eastern Mogollon Rim and the White Mountains, near Alpine, Forest Lakes, Heber-Overgaard, Pinetop-Lakeside, Show Low and Whiteriver.
+8.

 For the latest watches and warnings, see our weather alert page.